mbandreeta/NetworkExtraction/README.md

 	sphere1_id and sphere2_id: integers, indicating the connections between two spheres;
 	connection_diameter: float value, the diameter of the connection.

-_nodes_skel.txt : contains the node information of the spheres that composes medial axis network.
+_nodes_skel.txt : contains the node information of the spheres that composes the medial axis network.
 The file is organized as follows:

 	sphere_id x_index y_index z_index radius isBorder border_type  volume contact_surface